kyledonnelly96/T-FLIP/README.md

 # T-FLIP Implementation Guide

 It is advised to deploy T-FLIP to a new namespace.
-The following production has been developed using Intersystems technology and Postgres, if an alternative DBMS is to be used then the queries will have to be updated
+The following production has been developed using Intersystems technology and Postgres, if an alternative DBMS is to be used then the queries will have to be updated.

+The following steps can be followed to implement T-FLIP:

 1. Save XML file to trust server
 2. Open studio -> Tools -> Import Local -> Import XML file